What is Attempted Burglary?

 So, it would have to be a scenario where the authorities can prove that you were trying to break into a home, for example, if it's a residential attempted burglary, but that you never violated the plain or, you know, did anything regarding that.
 Our Los Angeles criminal defense attorneys will discuss this topic in more detail below.

 They had a bag to take away all the goodies.
 They had a crowbar to break the door, and then they got cold feet and ran away.
 But suppose they got caught in the perimeter of that house.
 In that case, that's going to be attempted burglary because now you've taken a substantial step towards committing that burglary, and you're going to put yourself in a position where the authorities are going to be able to arrest you and prosecute you for that.
+This could have serious legal implications.

-Attempting to Commit a Burglary Crime, But Don't Complete it
+Attempting to Commit a Burglary Crime but Don't Complete it

-So, the bottom line, if you just look at it in layman's terms of what Penal Code Section 459/664, which is the attempted burglary charge for Los Angeles, has to do with does it look like someone is trying to commit a crime, but they just don't get away with the offense for one reason or another.
+So, the bottom line, if you just look at it in layman's terms of what Penal Code Section 459/664, which is the attempted burglary charge for Los Angeles, has to do with does it looks like someone is trying to commit a crime, but they just don't get away with the offense for one reason or another.
 Maybe somebody spots them.
 Maybe somebody yells at them.